tejpochiraju/tejpochiraju.github.io/content/blog/graceful-gunicorn.md

 - `git pull` inside the app directory, e.g. `frappe-bench/apps/iotready_otp`
 - Look up the PID using `htop` after enabling `tree` view (`F5`) - the top PID from which the branches (workers) begin is the one we are after
-- Send the following signals in sequence:
+- Send the following signals in sequence (you can, of course, send these from within the `htop` UI with `F9`):
     - `kill -USR2 <pid>`
     - `kill -WINCH <pid>`
     - `kill -TERM <pid>`